-Swim lessons may be canceled, but your child can still practice his or her swimming skills with these expert recommendations and exercises from Life Time Swim — no pool is required.
-Simply try them in the bathtub or on the floor to keep advancing your child’s water safety and swimming techniques until lessons can resume.
+Looking for your child to continue to improve their swimming skills even on the days they aren’t or can’t be in the water?
+Your kids can practice their swimming skills while they’re at home with these expert recommendations and exercises from Life Time Swim — no pool is required.
+Simply try them in the bathtub or on the floor to keep advancing your child’s water safety and swimming techniques.

 If your child is enrolled in swim lessons at Life Time, this includes levels 101 and 201.